Scalevo/scalaser/README.md

 ### Tests

 Package tests have not been implemented yet.
-You can run this command however if you want to watch Starwars Episode IV:
+You can run this command however to watch Starwars Episode IV in the terminal:

 	telnet towel.blinkenlights.nl